Strong Completeness of Provability Logic for Uncountable Languages: Introduction

 Subsequently, Esakia \cite{esakia} observed that the modal operator $\lozenge$ behaves analogously to the derivative operator in topological scattered spaces.
 He then proved that $\mathsf{GL}$ is strongly complete with respect to the class of all scattered spaces.

 In 1990, Blass \cite{blass} extended Esakia's work by interpreting modal operators via filters associated with uncountable cardinals, adopting a set-theoretic perspective.
 He investigated the completeness of $\mathsf{GL}$ with respect to end-segment filters and closed unbounded (club) filters.
 Within ZFC, Blass proved completeness for end-segment filters, a result that also establishes completeness of $\mathsf{GL}$ for all ordinals $\alpha\geq \omega^\omega$ under the interval topology (independently shown by Abashidze \cite{abashidze1985ordinal}).
 For club filters, Blass demonstrated completeness under G\"odel's axiom of constructibility, specifically Jensen's square principle $\Box_\kappa$ for all uncountable cardinals $\kappa<\aleph_\omega$.
 Furthermore, he showed that the failure of completeness for club filters is equiconsistent with the existence of a Mahlo cardinal.
+Following the approach of Blass, the first and the third author showed consistency of the completeness of $\gl$ for the normal topology \cite{GZ}, whereas Aguilera and the second author showed that it is consistent that $\gl.3$ is complete for the normal topology and that the Axiom of Determinacy implies completeness of $\gl.3$ for the club topology \cite{AgSt24}.